Water kefir is not only easy to make, but it is also a delicious, probiotic-rich, dairy-free beverage your whole family will enjoy.

 These instructions utilize the traditional starter culture known as Water Kefir Grains.
 To use a powdered Kefir Starter Culture, consult our article on How to Make Kefir with Direct-set Starter Culture.

 What You'll Need to Make Water Kefir

-- One towel or paper coffee filter to use as a covering for the jar
+- A towel, butter muslin, or paper coffee filter to use as a covering for the jar

-- A fine mesh strainer for removing the kefir grains from the finished kefir
+- A fine mesh strainer for removing the grains from the finished water kefir

 Please note, if your water kefir grains are in a dehydrated state, you'll need to to activate the grains prior to making water kefir.
 You can also make coconut water kefir, just follow our recipe.

 - 1/4 cup sugar per quart of water

 To learn more about other the types of sugar you can use or ways to supplement your water, read our tutorial on Choosing Ingredients for Making Water Kefir.